vinceskahan/weatherflow-udp-listener/README.md

 ```

-### --weewx option
+### Decoding WeatherFlow data into WeeWX terminology

 The --weewx option maps WeatherFlow variable names to WeeWX-compatible parameter names, matching the WeeWX schema.
-In this example we add --stdout to get more info os what it's decoding and what JSON content was generated.
+Again, in this example we add the --stdout option to get more info of what it's decoding for illustrative purposes below...

 ```